Source code for blayers.layers

 [docs] class BLayer(ABC): """Abstract base class for Bayesian layers.
 Lays out an interface."""

 [docs] @abstractmethod def __call__(self, *args: Any) -> Any: """ Run the layer's forward pass.
-Args: name: Name scope for sampled variables.
-Note due to mypy stuff we only write the `name` arg explicitly in subclass. *args: Inputs to the layer.
+Args: *args: Inputs to the layer.
 Returns: jax.Array: The result of the forward computation. """

 [docs] class AdaptiveLayer(BLayer): """Bayesian layer with adaptive prior using hierarchical modeling.
 Generates coefficients from the hierarchical model .. math:: \\lambda \\sim HalfNormal(1.) .. math:: \\beta \\sim Normal(0., \\lambda) """